victorperin/qr-scanner-cli/contributing.md

 We use the husky to keep the changes acceptables and you can find some information of this [right here.](#husky-the-pre-commit-flow)

-### Git Commit Messages

-* Use the present tense ("Add feature" not "Added feature")
-* Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
-* Limit the first line to 72 characters or less
-* Reference issues and pull requests liberally after the first line
-* When only changing documentation, include `[ci skip]` in the commit title
-* Respect the commitlint rules

 ### Eslint and Prettier Styleguide

 The organization of the code is provided by prettier and the eslint configuration.
 They can be found in the project root, both named like [.prettierrc](.prettierrc) to prettier configuration and [.eslintrc.json](.eslintrc.json) for the eslint configuration file.